5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Big Sur is also the best choice if you're planing to upgrade to macOS Monterey or newer.
 Because macOS 11.3 introduced a virtualization technology which can be used to trick macOS into thinking that it is running in a VM.
 This allows installing and booting macOS 12+ with an unsupported SMBIOS designed for Ivy Bridge CPUs which improves CPU Power Management and also allows installing System Updates which wouldn't be possible otherwise.

 ## Post-Install

+### Apply Root Patches with OpenCore Legacy Patcher (macOS 12+)
+If you areinstalling macOS 12 or newer, you need to apply post-install root patches with OpenCore legacy Patcher so that on-board graphics and Wi-Fi/Bluetooth work.
+Instructions can be found in the [macOS Install](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/macOS_Install) section.

 ### Disable Gatekeeper (optional)
 I disable Gatekeeper on my systems because it is annoying and wants to stop you from running scripts from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.